 It might be helpful to bring a water bottle and a sweater (between our cooler and freezer, it can tend to be a little cool in some places).

 What if it snows?

 Metro Caring’s snow policy aligns with Denver Public Schools.
 If DPS is closed, we are too, and you do not need to show up for your volunteer shift.
 Check our website for updates if you’re unsure.

 We are located on the corner of 18th and Downing, at 1100 East 18th Avenue, Denver, CO 80218.

 Can I bring food to donate?

 Of course, we welcome that!
-We always appreciate donations of tuna and peanut butter or other healthy items as seen on our website here.
-If you are interested in coordinating a food drive, click here for more info.
+We always appreciate donations of tuna and peanut butter or other suggested items.
+If you are interested in coordinating a food drive, check out our Give Food section.